mauyz/portfolio-fluter/README.md

 ## My Portfolio

-is a responsive and multi-platform application (version english soon) written in [Flutter](https://docs.flutter.dev/).
+is a responsive and multi-platform application written in [Flutter](https://docs.flutter.dev/).

 I use some helpful packages like :